TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 The end result of all this is:

-* When running :file:`python.exe`, or any other .exe in the main Python directory (either an installed version, or directly from the PCbuild directory), the core path is deduced, and the core paths in the registry are ignored.
+* When running :file:`python.exe`, or any other .exe in the main Python directory (either an installed version, or directly kutoka the PCbuild directory), the core path is deduced, and the core paths in the registry are ignored.
 Other "application paths" in the registry are always read.

-* When Python is hosted in another .exe (different directory, embedded via COM, etc), the "Python Home" will not be deduced, so the core path from the registry is used.
+* When Python is hosted in another .exe (different directory, embedded via COM, etc), the "Python Home" will not be deduced, so the core path kutoka the registry is used.
 Other "application paths" in the registry are always read.

 * If Python can't find its home and there are no registry value (frozen .exe,